lsst-uk/lasair4/docs/source/about.md

 priori how much resource should be allocated to each.
 Our design gives
 flexibility: each cluster can be grown or reduced according to need.
 Also, there are various persistent data stores, again, each is driven by a resilient cluster that can be grown or reduced according to need.
-Figure 1 shows the
+The diagram shows the
 concept: data enters the Kafka system on the left and progresses to the right.
 The green cluster reads, processes, and puts different data into the Kafka bus; as soon as that starts the yellow cluster pulls and pushes; eventually the